8ta4/say/DONTREADME.md

 ### Automatic

+> When does `say` start transcribing automatically?

-The automatic trigger is based on voice activity. `say` keeps track of how much you talk without transcribing.
+The automatic trigger is based on voice activity. `say` tracks how much you talk without transcribing.
 When you reach 1 minute of untranscribed speech, `say` waits for a pause and then sends the audio for transcription.

+> Why does this tool wait for a pause and then send the audio for transcription?

+Waiting for a pause helps capture your whole thought and avoid cutting off mid-sentence.

-This trategy is designed to strike a balance between accuracy and latency.
+This 1-minute strategy strikes a balance between accuracy and latency.

 Longer speech gives more context and improves accuracy.

-And waiting for a pause helps capture your whole thought and avoid cutting off mid-sentence.

-This strategy also helps the manual trigger meet the sub-second latency goal.
+But I also want to keep things snappy with the manual trigger aiming for sub-second latency.

 From my experience, if the audio is 1 minute or less, the transcription API usually responds in under a second.
 But if the audio is 2 minutes or longer, the latency can extend to 1 second or more.
-This was tested on a North American gigabit connection.
+And that's on a North American gigabit connection.

 There is a natural delay when you switch from talking to reading your transcript.
 This delay might offset any extra speech when you surpass 1 minute.